-The Company Factor for the named executive officers is a percentage based on the performance of the Company against an annual financial target.
+The "Company Factor" for the named executive officers is a percentage based on the performance of the Company against an annual financial target.

-The Individual Factor is a percentage based on the executive's performance against individual objectives established separately for each executive each year.
+The "Individual Factor" is a percentage based on the executive's performance against individual objectives established separately each year for each executive.

-The Company Factor ranges from 35%, if 75% of the annual financial performance target is achieved, to 125%, if 110% or more of the annual financial target is achieved.
-The Company Factor will be 0% if the Company and business unit does not achieve at least 75% of the annual financial performance target.
-The scale for determining the Company Factors is as follows:
+The Company Factor ranges from 35% of target (if 75% of the annual financial performance target is achieved), to 125% of target (if 110% or more of the annual financial target is achieved).
+The Company Factor will be 0% if the Company does not achieve at least 75% of the annual financial performance target.
+The scale for determining the Company Factor is as follows: